searls/jasmine-maven-plugin/src/site/markdown/phantomjs.md

 Using with PhantomJS
 ===================================
-Starting with version `1.3.1.1` it is possible to configure the jasmine-maven-plugin to use [PhantomJS](http://phantomjs.org) instead of [HtmlUnit](http://htmlunit.sourceforge.net/) to execute you specs.
+Starting with version `1.3.1.1` it is possible to configure the jasmine-maven-plugin to use [PhantomJS](http://phantomjs.org) instead of [HtmlUnit](http://htmlunit.sourceforge.net/) to execute your specs.

 Here is an example configuration: